 Certain health conditions are known to cause mood swings, including:

 - Thyroid conditions

 Any physical disruption to our system can affect our mood, but it is even more prevalent in untreated chronic illnesses.

 Managing a chronic health condition is the best thing you can do to prevent moodiness.
 For example, if you have a thyroid condition such as hypothyroidism, make sure that you are getting the right dose of your thyroid medication.
-Uncontrolled hypothyroidism can cause brain fog, depression, fatigue, moodiness, and several other unpleasant symptoms that can impact your quality of life.
+Common symptoms of hypothyroidism, when uncontrolled, can include brain fog, depression, fatigue, moodiness, and several other unpleasant symptoms that can impact your quality of life.
 Make sure to see a medical provider specializing in comprehensive, holistic care to treat your specific health conditions.

 Hormones have a tremendous impact on mood, especially when they are rise and fall rapidly.
 Estrogen and progesterone receptors can be found all over a woman's body, including her brain.
 Thus, rapid changes in hormones can cause moodiness and irritability and may lead to depression and anxiety, two common symptoms of the menopause transition.

 If you notice intense mood swings and irritability, don't rule out your hormones.
 Take a look at your age and where you are in your monthly cycle.
 If you are in your early to mid-40s, you may be starting perimenopause, which is the phase before menopause.
 Perimenopause is often associated with several unpleasant symptoms, including irregular periods, weight gain, brain fog, and yes, moodiness.
 If you are struggling with your mood, this is an excellent opportunity to check in with your doctor for a complete medical exam and further education on changing hormones and what they might mean for you.